 The suite of templates in this guide were created with Stobbs IP, who are always on hand to answer queries you may have or requests for support in tailoring them further to your particular circumstances.

-Our easy, pay-as-you-go Speak To A Lawyer service is specifically designed for these purposes.
+Our easy, pay-as-you-go Speak to an Adviser service is specifically designed for these purposes.

 Template Letter 1: let's complain about that website